AzureContrib/CosmosDB-DotNet-Quickstart-With-ConnectionPolicy/README.md

-# Welcome to CosmosDb.QuickStart sample to Configure Connection Policy with reduced Client side latency
+# Welcome to CosmosDb.QuickStart

+## Topic: Configure Connection Policy with reduced Client side latency

 Hi!
-I out together a sample quick start to help you all in optimizing your Cosmos Db .NET SDK integration logic using **Microsoft.Azure.Documents.Client.ConnectionPolicy**.
+I put together a sample quick start to help you all in optimizing your Cosmos Db .NET SDK integration logic using **Microsoft.Azure.Documents.Client.ConnectionPolicy**.

 # Prerequisites
 1. Windows 7/8.x/10 with Visual Studio 2015/2017 with .NET Framework 4.5